ADHD and Mondays: Why You’re Not Lazy — Just Exhausted

 • Task initiation feels physically painful

-• Emotional dysregulation makes small stressors feel overwhelming
+• Emotional dysregulation magnifies small stressors

-• Time blindness creates a sense of panic or paralysis
+• Time blindness triggers panic or paralysis

 How to Start Mondays With ADHD (Without Burning Out)

-• Name what’s happening – “I’m experiencing executive dysfunction,” not “I’m useless”
+• Name what’s happening.
+“I’m experiencing executive dysfunction,” not “I’m useless.”

 Reframing ADHD and Motivation

 We live in a world that measures worth by output.
-But ADHD brains don’t thrive in urgency — they thrive in understanding.

 You don’t need to fix your Monday.